 Evolving with the Times

-Dubai continues to evolve with the times.
-Dubai and the UAE over all have been undergoing somewhat of a macroeconomic revolution in recent years, fuelled by a necessary desire to transition from the one commodity economy it was once so well known for.
-The introduction of a 5% VAT in 2018, heavy, initiative-driven investments into infrastructure, education, healthcare, and renewables among other sectors has contributed to Dubai’s increased diversity.
-This has, in turn, enabled the UAE to stand the test of sharp fluctuations in oil and gas prices.
+Dubai is a city that is constantly changing.
+Dubai, and the UAE as a whole, has been undergoing a macroeconomic revolution in recent years, driven by a need to transition away from the single commodity economy for which it was once so well known.
+The implementation of a 5% VAT in 2018, as well as significant, initiative-driven investments in infrastructure, education, healthcare, and renewable energy, among other sectors, have all contributed to Dubai’s increased diversity.
+As a result, the UAE has been able to withstand sharp fluctuations in oil and gas prices.

 Implementation of Strategies and Initiatives